Alvin2024/COMP3010-CW2/README.md

 Step 3 – I then clicked one of the “gaccrux” hardware events and clicked view events and show more which revealed the processor number used on the web server under the CPU_TYPE field.

+# Question 4:

+Step 1 – Restricted the search to AWS cloud trail logs so that I was only looking at API audit events.

+Step 2 – I searched specifically for API that are able to make a bucket public by filtering the S3 ACL change action.

+Step 3 – Located the events and scrolled down to eventide and copied and pasted.
+First ID was incorrect but second which I highlighted in the screenshot was correct.